 Some of the books that we enjoyed were:

-We made leaf people.
+They made leaf people.

-We ate a yummy palm tree snack.
+They ate a yummy palm tree snack.

-We also made leaf rubbings.
+And they made leaf rubbings.